-When an address holds less XRP than its current reserve requirement, it cannot send new transactions that would transfer XRP to others, or increase its own reserve.
-Even so, the address continues to exist in the ledger and can send other transactions as long as it has enough XRP to pay the transaction cost.
-The address can become able to send all types of transactions again if it receives enough XRP to meet its reserve requirement again, or if the reserve requirement decreases to less than the address's XRP holdings.
+When your account holds less XRP than its current reserve requirement, you cannot send XRP to others, or create new objects that would increase your account's reserve requirement.
+Even so, the account continues to exist in the ledger and you can still send transactions that don't do these things, as long as you have enough XRP to pay the transaction cost.
+You can go back above the reserve requirement by receiving enough XRP, or if the reserve requirement decreases below the amount you have.

-Tip: When an address is below the reserve requirement, it can send new OfferCreate transactions to acquire more XRP, or other currencies on its existing trust lines.
-These transactions cannot create new trust lines, or Offer nodes in the ledger, so they can only execute trades that consume Offers that are already in the order books.
+Tip: If your address is below the reserve requirement, you can send an OfferCreate transactions to acquire more XRP and get back above the reserve requirement.
+However, since you cannot create an Offer entry in the ledger while you are below the reserve, this transaction can only consume Offers that are already in the order books.

 Changing the Reserve Requirements

-The XRP Ledger has a mechanism to adjust the reserve requirements for long-term changes in the value of XRP.
+The XRP Ledger has a mechanism to adjust the reserve requirements.
+Such adjustments may consider, for example, long-term changes in the value of XRP, improvements in the capacity of commodity-level machine hardware, or increased efficiency in the server software implementation.
 Any changes have to be approved by the consensus process.
 See Fee Voting for more information.